kbhupesh123/PhirCernerApp/README.md

-# PhirCernerApp testing API with cerner as aresource server.
+# PhirCernerApp testing API with cerner as a resource server.